KevinAlberto01/3.MachineLearning/1.FundamentalsML/2.HousePricePrediction/2.3TraininigMultipleAlgorithms/Models/2.Decision Tree Regressor/Readme.md

 <p align = "center" >
-    <h1 align = "Center"> Linear Regression</h1>
+    <h1 align = "Center"> Decision Tree Regression</h1>
 </p>

 <p align = "center" >
     <h2 align = "Center">🎯 Objetives 🎯</h2>
 </p>

-This program trains a **Linear Regression model** to predict the sale price of houses (**SalePrice**) based on various features.
-Data processing techniques, splitting into training and test sets, and model evaluation using metrics such as **RMSE** and **R²** are employed.
-Additionally, a scatter plot is generated to visualize the relationship between the actual and predicted values.
+This program implements a **decision tree model** (DecisionTreeRegressor) to predict house prices based on various features.
+The model is trained with a dataset, evaluated using performance metrics, and visualized with a scatter plot that compares the actual and predicted values.
+This code allows evaluating the ability of decision trees to model the relationship between a house's features and its price, with the possibility of detecting overfitting if the training performance is much better than the test performance.

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>